Rural cemetery

-A rural cemetery or garden cemetery is a style of cemetery that was popular in the United States and Europe in the mid-19th century due to the overcrowding and health concerns of urban cemeteries, which tended to be churchyards.
+A rural cemetery or garden cemetery is a style of cemetery that was popular in the United States and Europe in the mid-19th century due to overcrowding in and health concerns about urban graveyards, which tended to be churchyards.
 Rural cemeteries were typically built 1-5 mi outside of the city, far enough to be separated from the city, but close enough for visitors.
 They often contain elaborate monuments, memorials, columbariums and mausoleums in a landscaped park-like setting.

 The rural cemetery movement mirrored changing attitudes toward death in the nineteenth century.
 Images of hope and immortality were popular in rural cemeteries in contrast to the puritanical pessimism depicted in earlier cemeteries.
 Statues and memorials included depictions of angels and cherubs as well as botanical motifs such as ivy representing memory, oak leaves for immortality, poppies for sleep and acorns for life.

 From their inception, the new cemeteries were intended as civic institutions designed for public use.
 Before the widespread development of public parks, the rural cemetery provided a place for the general public to enjoy outdoor recreation amidst art and sculpture previously available only for the wealthy.

-The popularity of rural cemeteries decreased toward the end of the 19th century due to the high cost of maintenance, development of true public parks and perceived disorderliness of appearance arising from independent ownership of family burial plots and different grave markers.
+The popularity of rural cemeteries decreased toward the end of the 19th century due to the high cost of maintenance, development of true urban public parks and perceived disorderliness of appearance arising from independent ownership of family burial plots and different grave markers.
 Lawn cemeteries became instead an attractive design.